 Prior to scheduling the doctoral comprehensive examination, the Graduate School requires evidence that the student has a reading knowledge of one foreign language applicable to the student's field of study or has attained proficiency in a research-tool area such as computer sciences or experimental statistics.
 Other suitable foreign language substitutes may be approved by the Dean of Graduate Studies.

 The Ph.D. program in History requires a reading knowledge of at least one foreign language determined by either four semesters of credit in a single foreign language (grade B average), a standardized test, or a translation exam.
 The Ph.D. program in Chemistry requires competency in an approved computer language, and the Ph.D. program in Psychology has established a computer knowledge requirement in lieu of the foreign language requirement.
-For information regarding the foreign language requirement in the Program of Linguistics, contact the Graduate Advisor.
-There is no foreign language requirement for the Ph.D. in the various engineering fields, but a research tool may be required as determined by the student's committee.
+For information regarding the foreign language requirement in the Program of Linguistics contact the Graduate Advisor.
+There is no foreign language requirement for the Ph.D. degree in UT Arlington engineering programs, but a research tool may be required as determined by the student's committee.

-During the student's first year of doctoral program work, the student must demonstrate potential to successfully complete a degree program.
+During the student's first year of doctoral program work the student must demonstrate potential to successfully complete a degree program.
 The method of assessing the student's potential will be determined by the appropriate Committee on Graduate Studies and may be in the form of a written or oral examination, personal interviews with faculty members, successful completion of certain courses in the first semester of residence, or by any combination of these methods.
-Results of the diagnostic evaluation may be: 1) approval to continue in the doctoral program; 2) approval to continue with specified remedial work; 3) failure, but with permission for assessment through a second diagnostic evaluation after a specified period; or 4) failure and termination in the program.
+Results of the diagnostic evaluation may be 1) approval to continue in the doctoral program; 2) approval to continue with specified remedial work; 3) failure, but with permission for assessment through a second diagnostic evaluation after a specified period; or 4) failure and termination in the program.
 The student must be enrolled in the Graduate School in the semester in which he/she completes the diagnostic evaluation.

-The diagnostic evaluation report must be filed in the Graduate School by the student's Graduate Advisor during the student's first year of doctoral program work but no later than the completion of the first 18 semester hours of coursework beyond appropriate master's level coursework, or the equivalent.
+The diagnostic evaluation report must be filed in the Graduate School by the student's Graduate Advisor no later than after completion of 18 semester hours of coursework while enrolled in a doctoral program at UT Arlington .